qurafi/kitva/README.md

 There's two kind of schema files:

-- A shared one that's defined in `$lib/schemas`
+- A shared one defined in `$lib/schemas`
-- A route schema which included with some enhancement including type generation for forms and endpoints.
+- A route schema which included with some enhancement for endpoints and forms.

 **Example of an endpoint schema file**